geoffreyvanwyk/phel-lang.org/content/documentation/http-request-and-response.md

 # Evaluates to (response 200 {} "Hello World" "1.1" "OK")
 ```

-To send the response to the client the `emit-response` function can be used.
+To send the response to the client, the `emit-response` function can be used.

 ```phel
 (ns my-namepace